Cuyahoga River Rally

 Jim Ridge - Founder, Share the River

 Heavy appetizers and Collision Bend Brewing tap beer will be complimentary.
 This is an invitation only event with registration via Constant Contact link sent to CRSTF members and waterfront stakeholders.
-An agenda and speaker list will be forthcoming.
+An agenda will be forthcoming.
 Should you or your organization be interested in attending, please e-mail us!

 There are also challenges associated with increasing numbers of recreational paddlers and boaters who are drawn to Cleveland’s hard-working, scenic, and historic Cuyahoga River sharing the same narrow body of water (a Federal Navigation Channel) with commercial maritime operators.
 Cuyahoga Connects is held during the National Safe Boating Council’s National Safe Boating Week.